Taking charge of your finances can be tough. Use these tactics to get maximum gain with no pain.

 Some people refer to budgets as a “money diet.”
 That’s an unfortunate choice of words given the negative connotations associated with dieting: reduced options, deprivation, maybe even pain.

 Fortunately, a budget doesn’t have to hurt.
 It’s not punishment for sins real or imagined, but rather a simple, smart tool for taking control of your finances.

 Like a healthy and realistic diet, budgeting is all about balance: Save money where you can so you can spend where you want.

 So, whip your finances into shape by following the next eight secrets to a budget that makes sense — and cents — for you.

 1. Create a goal

-What do you really want out of life in the short and long terms?
-Maybe your budget is currently about damage control: managing consumer or student debt, or paying off that lemon you wish you’d never bought.
+What do you really want out of life?
+Maybe your budget is currently about damage control, such as managing consumer or student debt, or paying off that lemon you wish you’d never bought.

-Or you could be thinking about the future: entrepreneurship, a home of your own or a self-funded retirement.
+Or perhaps you are thinking about the future: entrepreneurship, a home of your own or a self-funded retirement.

-Knowing what you want gives you a starting point: $7,000 for the last of your student loans, or $1,500 to kill that credit card balance once and for all.
+Knowing what you want gives you a starting point and helps you focus on a goal, such as $7,000 for the last of your student loans, or $1,500 to kill that credit card balance once and for all.
 Facing the debt means you are taking charge instead of feeling helpless.